We are often asked, “What type of toothpaste should I use to clean my implants?” The answer is simpler than you might expect!

 • DO avoid overindulging in sugar.
 Too much sugar can result in plaque build-up, which jeopardizes gum health.

 • DO wear a night guard if you tend do clench or grind your teeth.
 Many patients end up losing teeth over time as a result of clenching and/or grinding.
 This habit runs deep and is one many people don’t even realize they have until we point out extensive, unusual tooth wear patterns, or the wearing down of their teeth.
 Many people do it in their sleep, which makes it impossible to control on their own.
-Having a custom night guard made is one thing we do in our practice for all patients who’ve had dental implant treatment – to protect their investment and keep everything in good shape for years to come.
+Consider having a custom night guard made.
+This is one thing we do in our practice for all patients who’ve had dental implant treatment – to protect their investment and keep everything in good shape for years to come.

 DON’Ts for Dental Implant Care